 Community events

-View entries and vote in the People’s Choice Award in the Competition gallery.
-Voting opens Monday 15 September at noon, and closes Friday 19 September at noon.
+People’s Choice voting opens Monday 15 September at noon and closes Friday 19 September at noon.

 Competition updates will be posted on the E Tū Whānau Facebook page, where winners will be announced at midday on 26 September.